Cranberry farmers want to build solar panels over their bogs

-It’s a novel approach to blending renewable energy technology with traditional farming that has been researched across the world but not tried before on large-scale, commercial crop cultivation, according to solar power and agricultural industry experts.
+It’s a novel approach to blending renewable energy technology with traditional farming that’s been researched across the world but hasn’t been tried before on large scale, commercial crop cultivation, according to solar power and agricultural industry experts.
 The basic idea is to build solar arrays high enough off the ground and in more spaced-out clusters to allow for crops to be safely grown and harvested underneath.

 Cranberry farmers hope to shoulder lean times for their industry by gleaning extra revenue — in the form of long-term land leases with solar developers — while still producing the same quality berries they have for generations.
 An ongoing, nationwide study also suggests certain crops in particular climates can thrive under solar panels, though it’s unclear at this point how cranberries will fare.

-Michael Wainio, a fourth-generation cranberry farmer, said he has sold off parts of his land, started a side business harvesting bogs for other growers, and launched a farm stand, deli and bakery operation in recent years to make ends meet.
+Michael Wainio, a fourth-generation cranberry farmer, said he’s sold off parts of his land, started a side business harvesting bogs for other growers, and launched a farm stand, deli and bakery operation in recent years to make ends meet.

 “We’re doing everything we can to diversify, and it’s not enough,” he said.
 “If we don’t get this, I’d be surprised if we made it five years.”